 * “scan” = to glance at, survey or read quickly.

 When writing for the web or mobile, it’s best to assume people WON’T READ what you write.
 When reading on a screen, people mostly scan the page rather than read every word.

 A few kind souls (aka obsessive readers) will read every word.
 They’re the minority.
 The rest will read ONLY text that stands out and attracts their attention.

-The #1 goal: Easy to scan.
-Forget the rest.
+Easy to scan.
+Whatever the length.

 Your new best friends